 Strategic Investment Board Ltd is aware of the International Accounting Standards Board (IASB) Disclosure Initiative to improve presentation and disclosure in financial reporting.
 The IASB has completed the first stage with the publication of Disclosure Initiative (Amendments to IAS 1) which introduces five, narrow-focus improvements to the disclosure requirements in IAS 1 Presentation of Financial Statements relating to materiality, order of the notes, subtotals, accounting policies and disaggregation.
-Further projects under the initiative will consider amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors and IFRS 16 Leases.
-Strategic Investment Board Ltd considers that these changes have no significant impact on its operations.
+Further projects under the initiative will consider amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors, IFRS 16 Leases and IFRS 17 Insurance Contracts.